 To use Apple Pay with Planning Center, you will only need to complete the first three steps of the approval process.
 The final steps are optional.
 Benevity also offers payment processing features that are not used by or required for Planning Center.

 Go to the Apple Pay section on Benevity and search for your organization.

 Follow the steps to request approval for Apple Pay.

 The application is processed through Benevity, so please direct any questions about your application to Benevity Support.
 When approved, you will be notified by Benevity.

-Some churches don't like to accept donations on credit.
-There's a setting within Giving that allows you to effectively reject credit card donations while still accepting debit card donations.
-Apple Pay respects this setting.
-If the card they select is a credit card, Giving will give the donor a helpful message, letting them know that only debit card donations are accepted
+If you have elected to only use debit card donations, Apple Pay respects this setting.
+If the card they select is a credit card, Giving will give the donor a helpful message, letting them know that only debit card donations are accepted.